kensh1ro/flutter-ssl-bypass/README.md

 # flutter-ssl-bypass

 ### tested on linux and osx
-## i will assume that you already have burp's certificate installed to system CA store, if not then follow along 🤦
+## i will assume that you already have burp's certificate installed to system CA store, if not then follow along

-ATTENTION: this needs a rooted devices
+ATTENTION: this needs a rooted device

 after exporting Burp's DER certificate, we need to change it to PEM format, although this isn't necessary, but it seems that Android CA store doesn't like DER format